nrkno/dotnetskolen/README_EN.md

 ##### Get EPG

 The next step in implementing the API now is to retrieve the EPG for the validated date.
-Since retrieving broadcasts for a given date can be implemented in several ways (calling a web service, querying a database, retrieving from a file), we use the IoC principle, and say that this is a function we need to get into `epgHandler`.
+Since retrieving transmissions for a given date can be implemented in several ways (calling a web service, querying a database, retrieving from a file), we use the IoC principle, and say that this is a function we need to get into `epgHandler`.
 We define this function as `getEpgForDate: DateOnly -> Epg` where `Epg` is the type from our domain model.
 Extend `epgHandler` in `HttpHandlers.fs` with this dependency as shown below:

 ```f#
 open NRK.Dotnetskolen.Domain